CollegeRideOut/BusyTutor/README.md

 - Using Global env as the frist env. cause it makes sense... for now
 - While Statement
 - Repeat Statement
+- TableCallExpression
+- StringCallExpression
+- Fixing Environment issuue
+    - When assigning we look for the enviroment up the stack and return if found set the value in that environment

 ### Up Next